Blue hour light over the snowy landscape at Glass Resort, with soft winter tones reflecting the calm of Lapland.

 Midnight Sun and Polar Night at Glass Resort

-In Lapland, the seasons are shaped by the movement of the sun, creating light conditions that are unique to the Arctic Circle.
-These natural cycles influence daily rhythm, sleep patterns, and the overall travel experience.
+Lapland’s seasons are shaped by the movement of the sun, creating light conditions unique to the Arctic Circle.
+These natural cycles influence daily rhythms, sleep patterns, and the overall travel experience.

-From late May to mid-July, Lapland experiences the midnight sun, when the sun remains above the horizon throughout the night.
-This period offers bright, extended days and continuous daylight, ideal for outdoor activities, nature walks, and long evenings without darkness.
-Sleeping masks are often helpful during this season.
+From late May to mid-July, the midnight sun keeps the landscape illuminated throughout the night.
+Continuous daylight brings long, bright days that are ideal for outdoor activities, nature walks, and unhurried evenings in the open air.
+During this period, sleeping masks are often helpful.

 Midnight Sun shining over Glass Resort in Rovaniemi, Lapland – summer serenity in the Arctic.